quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

     ; RFC9297 (SETTINGS_H3_DATAGRAM)
     ? h3_datagram: uint16

+    ; qlog-specific
+    ; indicates whether this implementation waits for a SETTINGS ; frame before processing requests
+    ? waits_for_settings: bool

-    * $$h3-parameters-extension
+    * $$h3-parametersset-extension
 }
 ~~~
 {: #h3-parametersset-def title="H3ParametersSet definition"}

 The `parameters_set` event can contain any number of unspecified fields.
 This
 allows for representation of reserved settings (aka GREASE) or ad-hoc support
 for extension settings that do not have a related qlog schema definition.
-For
-extension settings that do have a qlog schema defintion, the
-$$h3-parameters-extension socket SHOULD be used.

 ## parameters_restored {#h3-parametersrestored}